 Many$-$to$-$one map $B$ is defined as $L^{'} \mapsto L^{\leq T}$, where $L^{\leq T}$ refers to set of sequences of length less than or equal to $T$ over the original label alphabet L. All blanks and repeated labels are removed from the paths.
 Thus when optimized to output only entity relevant tokens, system outputs blanks for those time-steps instead of mapping them to a token in $L$ (step-wise CTC outputs in Figure 2).
 Finally, $B$ is used to define the conditional probability of an entity $l \in L^{\leq T}$ as sum of probabilities of all the paths corresponding to it:

-Thus, original mathematical formulation of CTC loss and contextualized representations of speech encoder allows us to optimize directly for entity extraction instead of transcription.
-Thus highlighting that CTC loss can learn to extract only entity relevant tokens and ignore other information in the speech input such as carrier phrases, words as examples of a character, repetitions etc. Figure 2 shows sample with output tokens at each time step (80ms for Citrinet) along with probability of that token.
-System predicts blank tokens for steps with no output in E2E ASR (blue) plot, probably refering to silences in-between tokens.
-However 1-step approach generates blank tokens for information system is optimized to ignore.
+Figure 2 shows sample with output tokens at each time step (80ms for Citrinet) along with probability of that token.
+It shows system learns to ignore parts of speech to focus on spell, ignore phrases and also interpret \emph{j as in jeery -> j}.